Federated-Blockchains-Initiative/docker-crypto-api/README.md

 This docker image will start a node.js webserver with the following routes:

 GET /heartbeat - can be used as a health check with a load balancer (i.e. AWS ALB) to verify the service is still up and running.
-GET /current - returns a JSON document with the current BTC, ETH, and LTC prices from Coinbase GET /current/BTC - returns a JSON document with the current BTC prices from Coinbase GET /current/ETH - returns a JSON document with the current ETH prices from Coinbase GET /current/LTC - returns a JSON document with the current LTC prices from Coinbase
+GET /current - returns a JSON document with the current BTC, ETH, and LTC prices from Coinbase and BCH from Poloniex GET /current/BTC - returns a JSON document with the current BTC prices from Coinbase GET /current/ETH - returns a JSON document with the current ETH prices from Coinbase GET /current/LTC - returns a JSON document with the current LTC prices from Coinbase GET /current/BCH - returns a JSON document with the current BCH prices from Poloniex

 ### Usage